zer0ed/zer0prompt/README.md

 Configuration:
 --------------

-Settings for zer0prompt can be found in the zer0prompt file under the USER CONFIGURATION heading.
+Settings for zer0prompt can be found in the zer0prompt/zer0prompt.conf file.

 Similar Projects and Credit: